-The occurrence of a data breach is always a stressful experience that usually results in reputational damage, as well as direct and indirect costs for the organization that can continue for months, even years.
+The occurrence of a data breach is always a stressful experience that usually results in reputational damage and direct and indirect costs for the organization that can continue for months, even years.

 What is a personal data breach?

-A personal data breach is a security breach that can lead to accidental or deliberate loss, destruction, corruption, unauthorized disclosure, or alteration of personal data that can cause material or non-material damages to natural persons.
-A data breach can also affect the integrity, availability, and confidentiality of data.
+A personal data breach is a security breach that can lead to accidental or deliberate loss, destruction, corruption, unauthorized disclosure, or alteration of personal data that can cause material or non-material damages to individuals.

-The consequence of such a breach is that the controller is unable to ensure compliance with the principles relating to the processing of personal data (Article 5).
+A personal data breach means your organization is unable to ensure compliance with the GDPR and principles relating to the processing of personal data (Article 5).

 How to decide whether you should notify the supervisory authority?